 Advise patients that increased drowsiness and decreased consciousness may increase the risk of falls in some patients.

 Effects on Driving and Operating Heavy Machinery

 Caution patients against driving a motor vehicle or operating heavy machinery until the effects of taking Halcion are determined due to its CNS depressant effects.
 Also advise patients to avoid the use of alcohol or other CNS depressants while taking Halcion [see Warnings and Precautions (5.7)].

 Advise patients, their families and caregivers to look out for any signs of suicidality or worsening depression, and to inform the patient's prescriber or healthcare provider immediately [see Warnings and Precautions (5.9)].

 Advise patients to inform their healthcare provider of all medicines they take, including prescription and nonprescription medicines, vitamins and herbal supplements [see Drug Interactions (7.1)].

 Advise patients to avoid eating grapefruit or drinking grapefruit juice while taking Halcion [see Drug Interactions (7.1)].

-Advise mothers using benzodiazepines to monitor neonates for signs of sedation, respiratory depression, withdrawal symptoms, and feeding problems.
+Instruct patients to notify their healthcare provider if they are breastfeeding or intend to breastfeed.
+Instruct breastfeeding patients using HALCION to monitor infants for excessive sedation, poor feeding and poor weight gain, and to seek medical attention if they notice these signs.
 A lactating woman may consider pumping and discarding breastmilk during treatment and for 28 hours after Halcion administration to minimize drug exposure to a breastfed infant [see Use in Specific Populations (8.2)].